aphymi/vue-watch-value/readme.md

 vm.foo = [1, 2, 3];
 ```

-`foo`'s watcher will still be triggered, even though the two arrays are value-
+`foo`'s watcher will still be triggered, even though the two arrays are
-equivalent.
+value-equivalent.

+If this package's `watchValue` is set on a watcher, though, the watchee's old
+and new values will be compared for value-equality, and the watcher will only
+be triggered when they're inequivalent.

 ## Install
 ```bash